rhalbersma/dctl/README.md

       mkdir build
       cd build
       cmake ..
-      make
-      make test
+      make -j10
+      ctest -j10 -Q -E "walk|search"

-The build will take about 35 seconds on a single 3.2 GHz Intel i7 core.
-You can speed up the build with a `make -j N` on a system supporting up to `N` (hyper)threads.
+The build will take about half a minute on a 3.2 GHz Intel i7 (and longer for systems with less parallelism).
+The test-suite itself takes a fraction of second to run.
+Note that the `ctest` command excludes all unit tests that do a tree walk or tree search (these tests will take several minutes to hours to run, respectively).

 To completely regenerate the test-suite's build solution, simply delete the contents of the entire `build/` directory and rerun the above commands.
-To only rebuild and rerun the test-suite, simply type
+To skip the `cmake` configuration step, and only rebuild and rerun the test-suite, simply type

       make clean
-      make
-      make test
+      make -j10
+      ctest -j10 -Q -E "walk|search"

 The test-suite runner follows the [UNIX rule of silence](http://www.linfo.org/rule_of_silence.html): if you do not see any errors, the tests succeeded.
 Congratulations: your system supports the DCTL, and you are now ready to start coding!